Airbnb Taxes

 Tax Rate Changes

-Changes to Airbnb tax rates will only be applied to new bookings as they come in.
-They do not retroactively apply to any bookings that already exist, even if their dates of applicability would otherwise mean that they should.
+Changes to Airbnb tax rates will apply only to new bookings as they come in.
+They do not retroactively apply to any bookings that already exist, even if their dates of applicability would otherwise require it.

 • Airbnb does not support future tax rate changes.
 This means that bookings placed prior to the date of the tax change will continue to be charged the current (old) tax rate until the date of the tax rate change--even if the arrival occurs in the future changed tax rate.